Luffier/ladderr/README.md

 ## Troubleshooting

 - Make sure you've followed the instructions, reinstall the protocols and check your folder mapping.
-If nothing happens still, maybe your qBittorrent is out of date or a recent update has broken the script.
+If nothing happens still, maybe a recent update has broken the script.
 In that case, open a [new issue](https://github.com/Luffier/ladderr/issues/new).
-- Version 0.6 works with qBittorrent 5.2, for 5.0 the last compatible version was [v0.5.9](https://github.com/Luffier/ladderr/blob/v0.5.9/ladderr.js).
 - You will need to re-install the latest [`ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/windows/ladderr.reg) if you had a version prior to v0.5.4

 ## Recent changes